KingJames1487/Fishing_For_Bass/README.md

     BIG BOAT: Water Transport
         COST: 0/150/150/200
-        Attack : Any and all Units being transported may Attack from this Transort Speed : 3 (Can Travel to any Coast using 1 Speed) Transport : 30 (Can carry tanks)
+        Attack : Any and all Units being transported may Attack from this Transport Speed : 3 (Can Travel to any Coast using 1 Speed) Transport : 30 (Can carry tanks)
         Claim Speed : N/A